apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Represents the number of pods where configuration changes were successfully applied.</p>
+<p>succeedCount is the number of pods for which configuration changes were successfully executed.</p>
 </td>
 </tr>
 <tr>